kubernetes-client/java/kubernetes/docs/V1beta1Event.md

 # V1beta1Event

 Event is a report of an event somewhere in the cluster.
 It generally denotes some state change in the system.
+Events have a limited retention time and triggers and messages may evolve with time.
+Event consumers should not rely on the timing of an event with a given Reason reflecting a consistent underlying trigger, or the continued existence of events with that Reason.
+Events should be treated as informative, best-effort, supplemental data.
 ## Properties

 Name | Type | Description | Notes